yourdanov/SoftUni/README.md

 # SoftUni

--Yourdanov@SoftUni
+Yourdanov@SoftUni

--a.yourdanov@live.com
+a.yourdanov@live.com

--Software Engineering and DevOps - May 2024
+Software Engineering and DevOps - May 2024